-Processing biggest payments first had led to high fees, consumer complaints
+The former practice of processing biggest payments first had led to high fees, consumer group complaints

 Consumer groups are praising decisions by two major banks to end questionable check clearing practices that led debit cardholders to overdraw their accounts.

 Citi and Wells Fargo plan to begin processing checks and debit card purchases in ways that may reduce the likelihood of customers overdrafting their accounts or racking up multiple overdraft fees for small-dollar purchases.

 “Citi saying they will clear checks from low to high is another example of Citi really being a leader on these issues,” says Rebecca Borne, senior policy counsel for the Center for Responsible Lending, a North Carolina-based consumer advocacy and research group.

 Lawmakers and consumer advocates have long accused banks and credit unions of deliberately manipulating the check posting process to maximize their profits from overdraft fees.
 Instead of processing checks, debit card transactions and ATM withdrawals in the order that they are received, many banks routinely post items with the highest withdrawal amounts first.
 This practice, according to bank executives, was intended to help consumers because larger items are typically for rent, mortgage or other important payments that, if rejected for insufficient funds, would cause consumers greater angst.

 However, posting from the highest amount to the lowest at the end of the day meant that accounts could appear to show positive balances earlier in the day when customers used their debit cards to make purchases.
 Those same purchases could later generate overdraft fees simply by virtue of the bank’s policy to withdraw large checks from the account’s balance first.
 Since many people often make numerous small debit purchases of $5 or $10, they can be hit with multiple overdraft charges of $30 to $39.